Category: Uncategorized

 No client actually cares about maximizing their wealth.

+Every client cares about maximizing their life.
 Therefore, money should never be a goal.
 It should simply be a tool.
+A tool that funds the life you want to live.

 That’s why every client needs to define their “financial purpose.”

 It allows clients to align their money with what’s truly most important in their lives (rather than what they think is important).
+But the challenge is knowing how to do this with clients.

 • The two exercises he uses to clearly define what’s most important to clients (Values Cards and “Life-in-Perspective”)